sqlmapproject/sqlmap/Usage.md

     --sql-shell         Prompt for an interactive SQL shell --sql-file=SQLFILE  Execute SQL statements from given file(s)

   Brute force:
     These options can be used to run brute force checks

     --common-tables     Check existence of common tables
     --common-columns    Check existence of common columns

   User-defined function injection:
     These options can be used to create custom user-defined functions

     --udf-inject        Inject custom user-defined functions
     --shared-lib=SHLIB  Local path of the shared library

   File system access:
-    These options can be used to access the back-end database management system unde rlying file system
+    These options can be used to access the back-end database management system underlying file system

     --file-read=RFILE   Read a file from the back-end DBMS file system --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to

   Operating system access:
-    These options can be used to access the back-end database management system unde rlying operating system
+    These options can be used to access the back-end database management system underlying operating system

     --os-cmd=OSCMD      Execute an operating system command
-    --os-shell          Prompt for an interactive operating system shell --os-pwn            Prompt for an out-of-band shell, meterpreter or VNC --os-smbrelay       One click prompt for an OOB shell, meterpreter or VNC --os-bof            Stored procedure buffer overflow exploitation
+    --os-shell          Prompt for an interactive operating system shell --os-pwn            Prompt for an OOB shell, Meterpreter or VNC --os-smbrelay       One click prompt for an OOB shell, Meterpreter or VNC --os-bof            Stored procedure buffer overflow exploitation
-    --priv-esc          Database process' user privilege escalation
+    --priv-esc          Database process user privilege escalation
     --msf-path=MSFPATH  Local path where Metasploit Framework is installed --tmp-path=TMPPATH  Remote absolute path of temporary files directory

   Windows registry access:
-    These options can be used to access the back-end database management system Wind ows registry
+    These options can be used to access the back-end database management system Windows registry

     --reg-read          Read a Windows registry key value --reg-add           Write a Windows registry key value data